FOURTH OF JULY TRAVEL INFORMATION

 · Do not change lanes while traveling over bridges and through tunnels.

 · Keep your eyes on the road - do not sight-see.

 · Make sure your vehicle is "road ready."

 · If your vehicle becomes disabled, remain inside and call #77 for assistance.

-· State Law requires vehicles to Move-over when passing an emergency situation.
+· State law requires vehicles to move over when approaching an emergency vehicle or tow truck using visual signals.
 If you are unable to move over, slow down.

 For real-time updates on major incidents follow us on Twitter at twitter.com/TheMDTA.